 When we evaluated all of NortonLifeLock’s security suite options, we picked out Norton 360 Deluxe as the best value all-round choice for anyone who’s looking to protect more than a single device – which is likely the majority of folks.

-There are some truly worthwhile extras included here, too, like a fully integrated VPN (which could be a big money-saver in itself) and 50GB of online backup storage (ditto).
+There are some truly worthwhile extras included here, too, like a fully integrated Norton VPN (which could be a big money-saver in itself) and 50GB of online backup storage (ditto).

 Less tech-savvy types will appreciate the ease of use here, which also goes for the capable mobile apps.
 There’s a 30-day trial as well, so you can thoroughly check all this out for yourself before buying.

-Avast is best known for its excellent free antivirus product, but the firm also provides an impressive all-round security solution in the form of Avast Ultimate.
-This is another offering which bundles a full VPN, giving you far more protection online than a typical antivirus suite, and making Avast Ultimate a value-packed buy for those who are also thinking of picking up a VPN.
+Avast is best known for its excellent free security product, but the firm also provides an impressive all-round security solution in the form of Avast Ultimate.
+This is another offering which bundles a full VPN, giving you far more protection online than a typical antivirus suite, and making Avast Ultimate a value-packed buy for those who are also thinking of picking up a cheap VPN.

-Avast’s SecureLine VPN may not compete with the best VPN providers out there, but it delivers a solid enough – and importantly speedy enough – service.
+Avast’s SecureLine VPN may not compete with the best providers out there, but it delivers a solid enough – and importantly speedy enough – service.
 Avast Ultimate also sports a decent password manager, a secure browser, and some excellent network protection measures.

 Webroot majors in being incredibly lightweight and fast-performing.
 Indeed, it has a minuscule memory footprint, and takes up next to no space on your system drive, as the product’s virus definitions are all stored in the cloud.